rails/rails/guides/source/form_helpers.md

 You can even pass `nil`, which will produce an array parameter.

 To create more intricate nestings, you can specify the leading portion of the input name explicitly.
+For example, if we have a primary address: input name explicitly.
 For example:

 ```erb